NIH Salary Cap

 The National Institutes of Health (NIH) and other DHHS (Department of Health and Human Services) agencies' policy provides that the maximum amount that NIH will award to support the compensation package for a graduate student research assistant remains at the zero level postdoctoral stipend as specified on the latest Ruth L. Kirschstein National Research Service Award (NRSA) scale.
 Dartmouth College calculates the NIH cap for graduate student compensation (salary plus tuition remission) as the minimum compensation level for full-time, first year postdocs at the current zero-level NRSA stipend plus the annual costs of graduate student health insurance and graduate student health access fees.

-Current postdoctoral stipend levels can be found on the NIH Website, and current annual costs of student health insurance and health access fees can be found on the Dartmouth Finance site.
+Current postdoctoral stipend levels can be found on the NIH Website, and current annual costs of student health access fees can be found on the Dartmouth College Health Service site.